-- Oral presenters are required to display a financial interest slide at the beginning of their presentation and to verbally disclose any financial interest relevant to the presentation.
+- Podium presenters are required to display a financial interest slide at the beginning of their presentation and to verbally disclose any financial interest relevant to the presentation.

-- ePposter presenters are required to post any and all financial interest on their poster.
+- Poster presenters are required to post their financial interests on their e-poster.